WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

 #### Pile Wise Majority Voting

-A ***==Condorcet Winner==*** is an alternatives that wins against every other alternative in a pile wise majority voting.
+A ***==Condorcet Winner==*** is an alternative that wins against every other alternative in a pile wise majority voting.

-***Pile wise majority voting***: a voting where you have only 2 alternatives and the alternatives that get more points is the winner.
+***Pile wise majority voting***: a voting where you have only 2 alternatives and the alternative that gets more points is the winner.

-A Condorcet winner is a very strong candidate because it wins against a every other candidate.
+A Condorcet winner is a very strong candidate because he wins against every other candidate.

 Do we have a Condorcet winner in the beverage example? (we are considering Borda count)